 The best places to live in The Hague

 The Hague is the capital of the province of South Holland, which includes cities such as Leiden, Delft and Rotterdam.
-All of these are located close to The Hague and, given efficient public transport systems, many people commute into the city from surrounding areas each day.
+All of these are located close to The Hague and, given the efficient public transport systems available, many people commute into the city from the surrounding areas daily.

-Factors that must be considered when choosing an area to live include proximity to good schools, access to transport links and available amenities.
+Factors that must be considered when choosing an area to live in are, among others, proximity to good schools, access to transport links and the amenities available.

-Below are of some of the most popular areas in The Hague.
+Below are of some of the most popular areas and suburbs in The Hague.

 City-centre living in The Hague

-Centrum or The Hague Centre is the heart of the city.
+Centrum (meaning 'centre') is the heart of the city.
 It houses everything from shops, embassies, restaurants and cafes to major attractions and green spaces.
 Accommodation options include luxury villas, historical buildings and modern apartments.
 Rental prices are high and reflect the area’s desirability, and space is limited, which makes parking a challenge.

 This central district encompasses multiple neighbourhoods, including Chinatown, Schilderswijk, Hofkwartier and Noordeinde, Zeeheldenkwartier and Archipelbuurt.

 Walk through one of the ornate Chinese-style gates and enter Chinatown.
 Though compact, this neighbourhood integrates a mix of Chinese, Japanese and Indonesian influences, from acupuncture clinics and grocery stores to restaurants with authentic Asian cuisine.

 Expats with a passion for art history will love Schilderswijk, where the streets are named after renowned painters and artists.
 Schilderswijk suits expats looking for a central location where they can enjoy the buzzing cosmopolitan lifestyle and conveniently access the popular outdoor De Haagse Markt to buy fresh local produce.